 Hi, my name is Alex and was born in 2012.
 I was diagnosed with “moderate” Autism in February 2016.

 Everything was fine and on track, some developmental milestones were even a bit ahead of schedule.
-It was after my 1st birthday that there were some changes: behaviour, social interaction, eating and language.
+After my 1st birthday, there were some changes: behaviour, social interaction, eating, and language.